HarisK03/nphc-discord-bot/README.md

 ## About The Project ##

 This North Park Hack Club Discord Bot was created as a result of the large population of our North Park Hack Club.
 In order to optimize moderation in addition to adding fun commands, this Discord bot was created.
-You can find the exaustive list of commands [here](http://nphcdiscord.ml/).
+You can find the exaustive list of commands [here](http://nphcdiscord.ml/) [Inactive].

 ![alt text](https://i.imgur.com/MJ81b0z.png)